tlourey/tlourey.github.io/pages/raspberry-pi-tips.md

 On windows it might be in the registry at: `HKCU\Software\Raspberry Pi\Imager`

 From <https://forums.raspberrypi.com/viewtopic.php?t=339566>

+### Raspberry Pi bootloader changes

+If you want to change your boot order or the bootloader you need to use Raspberry Pi Imager.
+See [Update the bootloader](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#bootloader_update_stable)

+For bootloader confiuguration changes see [Update the bootloader configuraiton](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#update-the-bootloader-configuration)

+`sudo rpi-eeprom-update` will show you the current and available versions, and the current policy.
+You may need to reconfigure it to see latest using instructions [Update the bootloader configuraiton](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#update-the-bootloader-configuration)

+`ls -la /usr/lib/firmware/raspberrypi/bootloader-2711/default`: Show default firmware versions already available on current Pi.\
+`ls -la /usr/lib/firmware/raspberrypi/bootloader-2711/latest/`: Show latest version of firwmare downloaded.\
+`less /usr/lib/firmware/raspberrypi/bootloader-2711/release-notes.md`: Release notes of versions.

 ## On First Boot after new image